roshinip21/California_HousePrice_Prediction/README.md

 * Kernel Density Estimation plots for detailed price distributions.
 * Correlation analyses and detailed exploration of pricing by city, bedrooms, and bathrooms.

-See the project repository images folder for detailed visualizations.
+See the project repository folder for detailed visualizations.

 ---